weigertlab/spotiflow/docs/source/train.rst

-Training a Spotipy model on a custom dataset
+Training a Spotiflow model on a custom dataset
 ----------------------------------------------

 Data format